ABOUT WILLARD BATTERIES

-- Skin contact: immediately drench the affected area with clean water and remove any contaminated clothing.
+- Skin contact: Immediately drench the affected area with clean water and remove any contaminated clothing.
 If any soreness or irritation persists seek medical advice.

 - Eye contact: Immediately wash out the eyes with clean water until initial burning subsides.
 Do not use eye drops but do seek prompt medical attention.

-- Ingestion: DO NOT induce vomiting but make patient drink as much water or milk as possible, followed by Milk of Magnesia, beaten eggs or vegetable oil and seek immediate medical attention.
+- Ingestion: DO NOT induce vomiting but make patient drink as much water or milk as possible, followed by milk of magnesia, beaten eggs or vegetable oil and seek immediate medical attention.

 - Burns: Apply a dry sterile dressing and seek medical attention.

-Safety Tips Sulphuric Acid
+Sulphuric Acid Handling Tips

-Sulphuric acid is contained in batteries.
+Sulphuric acid (H2SO4) is contained in batteries.

 Battery acid is a poisonous and corrosive liquid, which will cause burns and irritation to the skin and eyes.
 Take precautions when charging as sulphuric acid is given off in a fine mist.

 - Always handle batteries with care and keep upright.